 The NAFC has found that compared to elsewhere in the UK, Shetland has relatively few non-native species, perhaps reflecting Shetland’s cooler waters, making it harder for some species to colonise.
 However, non-native species can compete with native wildlife and smother aquaculture structures which have caused economic impacts elsewhere in the UK.

 Very few non-native species make it into the ‘wild’ (beyond man made structures such as pontoons), but there are some exceptions that establish there first.
 That is why we need your help, we are keen to hear from anybody who spots anything odd.
 The NAFC has produced a leaflet to help you to spot non-native species but the two we’d really like people to watch out for are the Orange-tipped Sea Squirt (Corella eumyota) and Wireweed (Sargassum muticum), both originally from Japan.

-Lisa Humphray recently spotted an Orange-Tipped Sea Squirt in Scalloway harbour, while turning over rocks on the beach.
-This is only the second time it has been found in the wild in Shetland and indicates it is spreading beyond marinas and harbours.
+Lisa Humphray recently spotted the non-native Orange-Tipped Sea Squirt in Scalloway harbour while turning over rocks on the beach.
+This is only the second time it has been found in the wild in Shetland and indicates it may be spreading beyond marinas and harbours.
 We’d be really interested to hear if anybody else finds it, as it would help us to understand how fast it is spreading around Shetland.
 It loves living right at the bottom of the shore and under rocks.
-At marinas it’s found under floats and buoys.
+At marinas it may be found on the underside of floats and buoys.

 The second species we’d like you to look out for is Wireweed.
 It has been spotted twice in Orkney but hasn’t yet managed to become established.
 It can drift long distances in the current, so could easily make it to Shetland too.
 In Orkney it was found in the ‘wild’ rather than at a marina.
 Once established it can grow rapidly, clogging boat propellers and smothering our native animals.